|

 The present large water feature/fountain in summertime is more

-often than not choked with drinks cans, burger wrappers and
+often than not choked with drinks cans, burger wrappers and other

 In the latest manifestation, the west side has been overtaken

-by a massive wall of masonry that separates the gardens from
+by a massive wall of masonry that separates the gardens from the

-a great deal to be desired, and is a graffiti artist's paradise.
+deal to be desired, and is a graffiti artist's paradise.

 The Thistle Hotel (formerly the Portland) lines Portland Street